Support for Teaching

 Students may have advanced research needs that go beyond the time constraints of a 50 minute class.
 Encourage (or assign) your students to meet with their subject librarian for an in-depth consultation on library resources in their area.

 The Libraries provide both electronic and paper reserves.
-Beginning in Fall 2013, electronic ereserves will be available from within your Blackboard class.
+Electronic ereserves will be available from within your Blackboard class.

 Print reserves are available at Mullins and all branch libraries: Fine Arts, Chemistry and Biochemistry, Physics, and Law, as well as in the Performing Arts and Media Department.